geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- Alias: **SalesDept**

 	- Email Address: tab into the field and the **SalesDept** alias will appear.
-In the domain field to the right of it, select the drop-down arrow and select **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+In the domain field to the right of it, select the drop-down arrow and select **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 	- Owners: Since you are logged into the EAC using Holly Dickson, her account is displayed as the default Owner.
 However, Holly wants Alex Wilber to co-own the group, so select the **plus (+)** sign under the **Owners** section, and in the **Select Owner** window, select **Alex Wilber**, select the **add-&gt;** button, and then select **OK**.